slittorin/home-assistant-maintenance/README.md

 In total 116 sensors was restored.\
 This is vastly lower than 142 sensors for above, and 230+ sensors in total.

+### After update and reboot of server1 caused the ha-database to be lost

+After login to server1, and performing an update of the OS (incl. docker and docker-compose), and after reboot, the InfluxDB 'ha' bucket was empty, and all API-tokens was lost (Admin token was set to other value).\
+No data was shown in Grafana (No data), and HA did not write data to InfluxDB.

+InfluxDB was not set into reset mode, for new installation, instead I could login fine with the admin-password and the 'ha' was there.

+I could not isolate any errors or warnings with `docker logs ha-history-db`.\
+So, a mystery....!

+I performed the below steps to get the InfluxDB running again.

+#### Recreate API-tokens

+- I recreated the API-token for 'Write to HA bucket' thas is used in Home Assistant.
+  - Added the new token in file `secrets.yaml' in the `config` directory in HA.
+  - And thereafter restarted HA.
+  - Data was then written to the InfluxDB-database correctly by HA.
+- I recreated the API-token for 'Read to HA bucket' thas is used in Grafana.
+  - I added the new token in for data source 'ha_history_db' in Grafana.
+  - After this I could get data in Grafana to show up.